 - How do you feel about other artwork, or other constructs?
 For that matter, how do you feel about any people you’ve observed?

 - Some people will find that when they animate, deanimate, or change form, not everything that is supposed to get attached actually does.
 Some items in a folder are attached, and others are not.
 Unfortunately, this is not a bug in the ArtCore.
 The ArtCore is issuing the correct RLV commands – in fact, it couldn’t attach only some items in a folder if I wanted it to.
 I see the same problems with every other RLV device I use.
 I don’t know where the problem lies, but I don’t know of anything I can do to fix it.
-If you know a solution that words, please tell me.
+If you know a solution that works, please tell me.
+(Updated June 2018: I haven’t seen this happen in quite a while.)

 - If, on the other hand, everything gets attached but your skin doesn’t change texture properly, Ctrl-Alt-R (Force Rebake) will sometimes help.